garciaErick/udp-file-transfer/README.md

 ## Part 1: Stop and Wait

-Your solution should be in the stopWait subdir and implement a stop and wait protocol.
-Your client should be in its client subdir.
-Your server should be in its server subdir.
-Each should be documented (an empty README is provided).
+The solution should be in the stopWait subdir and implement a stop and wait protocol.

 ## Part 2: Sliding window

 Your solution should be in the sliding subdir.
-Your client should be in its client subdir.
-Your server should be in its server subdir.
-Each should be documented (an empty README is provided).

 # UDP Proxy